Mamata's book on CAA sold out in book fair

 At the Vishwa Hindu Parishad's (VHP) stall number 370, over 6,000 booklets on the benefits of the CAA have been sold till Saturday, the person manning the stall said.
 The booklet said the amended citizenship law would provide Indian citizenship to persecuted non-Muslim refugees from Afghanistan, Bangladesh and Pakistan.

-The VHP stall had also stocked titles on the Ram Mandir issue in Ayodhya and the need for scrapping Article 370 in Jammu and Kashmir.
-"Both the books are also nominally priced and were of high demand," he said.
+The VHP stall had also stocked titles on the Ram Mandir issue in Ayodhya and the need for scrapping the Article 370 in Jammu and Kashmir.
+"Both the books are also nominally priced and were in high demand," he said.

 At the Students Federation of India (SFI) stall, over 800 copies of two booklets on the proposed nationwide NRC and the CAA have been sold out on Friday, the 10th day of the book fair, one of the persons manning the stall said.
 The stall is also selling tee-shirts with "NO CAA" written on it and it has become a craze among the youth, he said.